project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 allowSearch: true
 ---

 The Sunbird application consists of multiple services, each service serves a specific purpose.
-All services except eycloak are set up using Docker.
+All services except Keycloak are set up using Docker.

 The following steps will install docker, pull the required images and create services based on those images.